 Does your pages look very much alike?
 You can be sure that search engines will punish you for it.
 Google will see your content as copied, and down prioritize both pages you have on the topic.

 The problem typically occurs when you want too many things with the same keyword.
-At worst, you may have both a product, category, article etc., all of which are optimized for the same keyword.
+At worst, you both a product, category, article etc., all of which are optimized for the same keyword.
 Thus, several different sides of the same matter.

 It may make sense to have both a product category and an article on the same topic.
 But try to find a more specific way to go with the blog post.